Czech National and Cultural Identity

 The National Theatre and Vltava River are two icons of Czech national and cultural identity.
 Known as “Prague’s Golden Chapel” the National Theatre is the Czech Republic’s most prestigious theatre.
 It features the best Czech actors appearing in plays by Czech and international authors.

 National Theatre has a characteristic golden roof making it stand out even from a distance.
-The auditorium’s interior ceiling decorations include eight painted female figures representing the different art forms.
+Interior ceiling decorations include eight painted female figures representing the different art forms.
 It’s a spectacular sight!

-The theatre is closed for the season and plays, opera, and ballet performances are not scheduled to begin again until after August 30.
+The theatre is closed for the season, and plays, opera, and ballet performances are scheduled to begin after August 30.